metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 Beginning at 11th level, you can sense undead and ethereal creatures within 30 feet, even behind walls.

+Once you use this feature, you can't use it again until you finish a short or long rest.

 ### Allies in Death

 Beginning at 15th level,You have communed with the dead so frequently that, when at death’s door, spirits of the dead come to your aid.
 Choose one of the following options.